2008 United States House of Representatives elections in New Mexico: General election

+Predictions

 District 2

 This district covers the southern half of the state of New Mexico, including Las Cruces and Roswell.
 CQ Politics forecast the race as 'Leans Republican'.
 The Rothenberg Political Report rated it 'Pure Toss-Up'.
 The Cook Political Report ranked it 'Republican Toss Up'.

 Republican incumbent Steve Pearce won his party's nomination over Heather Wilson for the U.S. Senate, leaving this an open seat.
 This district usually votes Republican.
 George W. Bush won the district 58% to 42% over John Kerry in 2004 (CPVI=R+6).
-Nevertheless, Democratic nominee Harry Teague defeated Republican Edward R. Tinsely III in the general election and is the first Democrat to represent this district since 1981.
+Nevertheless, Democratic nominee Harry Teague defeated Republican Edward R. Tinsely III in the general election and became the first Democrat to represent this district since 1981.